 Our lab investigates how on-going brain activity in participants at rest (i.e., resting EEG) is related to past substance use behaviors (e.g., heavy drinking, early cigarette use), and history of substance dependence.
-This resting EEG brain activity is assessed in volunteering participants from Augsburg’s StepUP® Program who are in recovery from substance dependence as well as volunteering student participants recruited from Augsburg College.
+This resting EEG brain activity is assessed in volunteering participants from Augsburg’s StepUP® Program who are in recovery from substance dependence as well as volunteering student participants recruited from Augsburg University.

 Clinical Psychology Lab

 In the Clinical Psychology lab, students are engaged in ongoing faculty-led research about evidence-practices for anxiety and on projects that examine the relationship between religious coping and mental health.
 Recent student-led projects include spiritual struggles and hopelessness, emotion regulation and substance use, and thin-ideal and body image.
 Students in the Clinical Psychology lab often share their research findings at local and national Psychology conferences.
 Interested students should contact Stacy Freiheit, PhD, LP, about current opportunities to engage in clinically-relevant research.